-In fact, the simple act of just sitting down and writing it could help get even closer to making the goal a reality.
-According to psychology professor, Dr. Gail Matthews, if you write goals down on a daily basis, you are 42% more likely to achieve them.
+In fact, the simple act of just sitting down and writing it could help you get closer to making the goal a reality.
+According to psychology professor, Dr. Gail Matthews, if you write goals down on a daily basis, you are 42% more likely to achieve those goals.
+It’s a practice I put into place years ago that has helped me tremendously.

 Creating a SMARTER Goal